 The average amount students pay out-of-pocket each year for all college-related costs falls between $10,000 and $23,000.

 Most Minnesota State Grant recipients are dependent students from families earning less than $40,000 per year.

-College enrollment for American Indian or Alaska Native high school graduates is 30% lower than the statewide average.
+College enrollment for American Indian or Alaska Native high school graduates is 28 percentage points lower than the statewide average.

 of Minnesota State Grant recipients are students of color and indigenous students.

 of Minnesota resident undergraduates were age 25 and older in fall 2019.

 of Minnesota resident undergraduate students enroll in 15+ credits per semester.

 of Minnesotans aged 25-44 have attained a postsecondary credential.